matik12/aurelia-oauth/README.md

 ## Update the Aurelia configuration file

-In your Aurelia configuration file(most commonly main.ts/js file), add the plugin and provide OAuth endpoint configuration :
+In your Aurelia configuration file(most commonly main file) add the plugin and provide OAuth endpoint configuration :
 ```js
 import 'aurelia-oauth';